Highway of Tears (film)

-Highway of Tears is a 2015 Canadian documentary film directed by Matthew Smiley and narrated by Nathan Fillion.
+Highway of Tears is a 2015 Canadian documentary film directed by Matt Smiley and narrated by Nathan Fillion.
 The film concerns the notorious Highway of Tears cases on British Columbia Highway 16 from 1969 to the present.

 Subject

 The Highway of Tears case consists of numerous unsolved murders and disappearances of women on Highway 16, with a majority of the victims being Aboriginal.

 The documentary explores the possible effects of systemic racism on the investigation, beginning with the Canadian Indian residential school system and including the popularity of the song "Squaws Along the Yukon" by Hank Thompson in the 1950s.
 The film covers the Robert Pickton murders and examines the possible roles killers Bobby Jack Fowler and Cody Legebokoff played in the Highway of Tears.
 It also references an earlier 2006 documentary Finding Dawn.
 The film ends with a note that then-Prime Minister Stephen Harper did not support an inquiry into Missing and Murdered Indigenous Women in Canada.